By: Team W09-1 Since: Feb 2019 Licence: MIT

 4.2.2.
 Current Implementation

-The delete homework feature is executed by the DeleteHomeworkCommand
+The delete homework feature is executed by the DeleteHomeworkCommand.
+Currently, the

 During the design of our delete function, we considered between two alternatives.